 - See if you can get a Start Up Loan to help you start a nursery business idea (external site, opens in new tab)

-Firstly, and most importantly, you must find suitable premises.
+Firstly, and most importantly, before you look to open a nursery, you must find suitable premises.
 The regulations set out how much space you will need per child, so once you have worked out how many children you want to have you will know the minimum space required.

-You can either rent or buy.
+You can either rent or buy to open your own nursery.
 But if you want to rent, make sure that you have a reasonable lease on the property.
 It will be very hard – and expensive – to move after only two or three years in a property.